juicedata/juicefs/docs/en/faq.md

 In addition to mounting, the following methods are also supported:

-- Kuberenetes CSI Driver: Use JuiceFS as the storage layer of Kubernetes cluster through the Kubernetes CSI Driver.
+- Kubernetes CSI Driver: Use JuiceFS as the storage layer of Kubernetes cluster through the Kubernetes CSI Driver.
 For details, please refer to ["Use JuiceFS on Kubernetes"](deployment/how_to_use_on_kubernetes.md).
 - Hadoop Java SDK: It is convenient to use a Java client compatible with the HDFS interface to access JuiceFS in the Hadoop ecosystem.
 For details, please refer to ["Use JuiceFS on Hadoop Ecosystem"](deployment/hadoop_java_sdk.md).
 - S3 Gateway: Access JuiceFS through the S3 protocol.
 For details, please refer to ["Deploy JuiceFS S3 Gateway"](deployment/s3_gateway.md).
 - Docker Volume Plugin: A convenient way to use JuiceFS in Docker, please refer to ["Use JuiceFS on Docker"](deployment/juicefs_on_docker.md).